bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 * Make a list of files here.
 * Write a short 3-10-word description of what each file does.

+cpu.c
+our functions for the cpu and alu get declared here cpu_load - needs to be replaced with something less hard coded alu - needs operations cpu_run - needs to get its value from instruction, switch() over it to decide on a course of action, do whatever the instructions should do according to spec, move pc to next instruction cpi_init - needs to have its pc initialized with other registers, needs its zero registers and ram initialized

+cpu.h
+holds information regarding the cpu, our operations, and instructions needs to have instructions added cpu - needs to be initialized alu_op - needs operations added

+ls8.c
+calls the cpu functions

+examples -

 * Note what has been implemented, and what hasn't.
 * Read this whole file.
 * Skim the spec.